 This easy, flavor-packed Roasted Pumpkin and Sweet Potato Soup is warm and filling with a touch of sweetness from the roasted vegetables.
 This savory soup is blended to perfection and has an incredibly creamy and velvety texture.
 Topped off with garlicky homemade croutons and crispy pan-fried sage, it’s the perfect cozy fall or winter weeknight dinner full of seasonal flavors.

 Originally published: September 30, 2020 / Updated on: November 17, 2022

 This post is sponsored by Spice Islands®.
 All thoughts and opinions are my own and I only recommend products to my readers that I fully believe in and use on a daily basis.

-Why You’ll Love This Pumpkin Sweet Potato and Carrot Soup
+Why You’ll Love This Pumpkin Sweet Potato Soup

 Here are a few of the reasons you’ll love this soup!

 - Full-bodied Flavor: it has a touch of natural sweetness from the root veggies and uses Spice Islands Garlic and Onion powder for extra flavor.
 Because this recipe only uses a handful of ingredients, it’s important to use high-quality ingredients for the best results.
 Not all spices are created equally.
 Using premium spices is important when you cook because it makes your food more flavorful.
 You can taste the difference!

 - Fall Flavors: this soup is full of in-season produce and root veggies like fresh pumpkin, orange sweet potatoes, and carrots.
 Garnish it with fresh sage and thyme for more fall flavors that are perfect on a cold day.

 - Incredibly Creamy: The roasted veggies are blended until velvety and Spice Islands Garlic & Onion Powders dissolve beautifully into the soup giving it an unbelievably creamy texture.